 Nation-wide, Jewish Studies has become an exciting field of academic research, and it is as timely as ever.
 It is also relevant not only to Jews, but to anyone trying to understand how “the West” has become what it is today.
 Since Jews have historically and until recently lived on the margins of both Christian and Islamicate societies, a Jewish perspective helps to complicate the very notion of "the West."
 Exploring the culture and experience of a group that has historically functioned as both outsiders and insiders in Western societies, Jewish Studies plays an important role on an increasingly diverse campus.
 Issues of marginalization and ensuring the continuity of a minority culture while, at the same time, being part of a larger and increasingly interconnected world are as relevant today as they have been central to the Jewish experience for centuries.

-The Center for Jewish Studies serves as a hub for scholarship on Jewish history, literature, and religion; Israel Studies; and the study of the Shoah and antisemitism at UCI.
+The Center for Jewish Studies serves as a hub for scholarship on Jewish history, literature, and religion; Israel Studies; and the study of the Shoah and antisemitism.
 The Center is designed to advance research in those areas among our faculty and students, and it is committed to public engagement and outreach to the wider Orange County community.